cursey/sdkgenny/README.md

 # SdkGenny

-SdkGenny is a single file header framework for generating C++ compatible SDKs for third party applications.
+SdkGenny is a header-only framework for generating C++ compatible SDKs for third party applications.

 ## Installation